OutpostUniverse/OPHD/README.md

 Note that the file will only be generated after running the game for the first time.

 ## Troubleshooting
 OutpostHD is still under heavy development so there are likely kinks to work out.
-If you're having trouble, head on over to [the forums](http://forum.outpost2.net) or our [Discord server](https://discord.gg/kDz5Q3t) for help getting OutpostHD running.
+If you're having trouble, head on over to [The Outpost Universe Forums](http://forum.outpost2.net) or the [Outpost Universe Discord Server](https://discord.gg/kDz5Q3t) for help getting OutpostHD running.

 ## Key Bindings